 The easiest way of booking is by contacting Per Eriksson (PE) as early as possible.
 This is because the word can be spread and that possible carpooling/listening can be arranged.
 SDXF members have precedence at overbooking if booked early.
 Last minute bookings are handled in the order they are made.
 The 8 available beds put an upper limit, but in order not to make total chaos at the antenna splitters, maybe the number of receivers should not exceed 10 in total, unless you have your own split-possibilities.

-Here you will find an updated booking schedule for this season.
+Here you will find an Excel sheet with a updated booking schedule for this season.

 The PAX-numbering is made for each expedition in consultation with BOS.
 It is OK that expeditions overlap and run in parallel.
 All PAX-expeditions are expected to write one page in the PAX-guestbook on site.
 List all who took part in the expedition together with start and finishing dates for each participant.
 It is easiest to send an expedition report with these data in the beginning.

 After the completed expedition, all fields are to be filled in this Excel sheet and sent to till Sigvard Andersson within two weeks along with the payment.
 Everything, except the SDXF membership fee, to be paid into the PAX bank account.

 SDXF members: 70 SEK/day and person plus 30 SEK start fee for rent of equipment.